Main illustration: Justin Pervorse

 4 ways to boost your sales velocity

 Many sales reps are tempted to chase whales, those massive yet elusive deals, in the hope of making up a projected shortfall.
 In theory it could work out, but it’s a risky bet.
-A better strategy than praying for big wins is optimizing for efficiency – increasing your sales opportunities, average deal size and win rate while reducing your time-to-close.
+A better sales strategy than praying for big wins is optimizing for efficiency – increasing your sales opportunities, average deal size and win rate while reducing your time-to-close.
 If this sounds familiar, that’s because sales velocity is your roadmap.

 1. Increase the number of sales opportunities